 If, on the other hand, the Development Team turns out to have significantly overestimated the effort needed to turn PBIs into a potentially shippable increment, then it will have spare capacity at the end of the Sprint.
 The Scrum Team as a whole needs to decide how best to use that capacity.

 Create a graph that plots estimated work remaining in the Sprint against the amount of time remaining in the time box.
 Plot the Sprint’s progress as a trend line on the graph so that its slope gives an immediately obvious and intuitive indicator as to likelihood of the Development Team meeting its target.
 Post the graph where all Scrum Team members have easy access to it.
 Update it regularly, at least on a daily basis.

 This graph is called a Sprint Burndown Chart, or Sprint Burndown Graph.

 The concept of the Sprint Burndown Chart is an analogy drawn from the experiences of pilots trying to land high-performance fighter aircraft.
 It is designed to detect when the plane is high on the glide path.
 It also shows distance to the end of the runway, rate of descent, and is an indirect indication of airspeed and direction.
 When the plane is high on the glide path it is often necessary to abort the landing.
 If the pilot tries to drop more quickly by pulling the nose up and reducing power, he or she can get behind the power curve, where going slower requires more power and causes a crash.
 (This is analogous to Brooks’ Law in that says adding people to a late project makes it later).
-However, a good pilot that detects the problem early enough can take safe and effective action to land the plane on the end of the runway.
+However, a good pilot who detects the problem early enough can take safe and effective action to land the plane on the end of the runway.
 Poor pilots may try to land anyway and touch down beyond the end of the runway.
-On an aircraft carrier this can destroy the airplane and often the pilot.
+On an aircraft carrier, this can destroy the airplane and often the pilot.